cimm/blathy/README.md

+> [!WARNING]
+> This repository has been archived and is no longer actively maintained.
+Bugs and vulnerabilities are no longer fixed, so do not run this code without first verifying it and updating its dependencies yourself!

 # Bláthy

 A single-page offline-first responsive web application (a fancy way of saying it’s a website behaving as a mobile app) to monitor energy consumption at one’s home.